 a.)
 An axiom is proposed and explained: "In a republic, whoever controls nominations for elective offices controls the resulting government." (e.g., Iran, Cuba, China, the old Soviet bloc)

 b.)
-It explains more: How this axiom also holds true in a two-party system.
+It explains as well why this axiom also holds true in a two-party system.

 Note: As former congressman Mickey Edwards shows us in "The Parties Versus the People", the two parties maintain control of our government by controlling access to the ballot. (i.e., by controlling nominations).

-11. Unless the people of a republic have the power in their own hands to nominate candidates, independent of the government and independent of all parties and interest groups, then the people (the voters) will simply become Objects to manipulate.
+11. Unless the people of a republic have the power in their own hands to nominate candidates, independent of the government and independently from all parties and interest groups, then the people (the voters) will simply come to be treated as Objects to manipulate.

 The people, as Objects, will then be subjected to the strategies and manipulation of whoever does nominate candidates.
 (This is how "the politicians" took ownership of government away from the people.)

 11. If Western democracies are to survive, their people must regain and use the independent Right to Nominate.

 The Party System is not, in fact, "representative".
 It trends strongly toward the formation of elites in the parties, a form of oligarchy.
 Under party rule, the people lose their sovereignty: they are no longer 'the Boss' as the Framers intended; party leaders are now 'the Boss', making hollow the entire premise of the Framers' design.

 - [see 'What kind of government is America?' a BLOG on this website based on the research of Gilens and Paige]